fregante/github-clean-feed/README.md

 * Groups new forks
 * Applies to items on the first page of the news feed

+Optionally:

+* The new boxes appear in the sidebar

 Ungrouped events will stay in the list below the groups.

 <img src="screenshot.png" width="480px" alt="Screenshot">